chwest/dnstrails/README.md

 Domain A record DNS history

 * bash utility 'jq' needs to be installed
-* this has space for 6 securitytrails.com api keys, the same value can be entered for all 6 values
+* this has space for 6 securitytrails.com api keys, the same key can be entered for all 6 values